Skip to main content

 • The page is still being internally linked‐to.
 Analyse it in Site Explorer and check the Internal links report.

 The linking page is now redirected somewhere else.
-And in the specific case where the page it redirects to does have a link to your target, this link will soon appear in your backlink profile.
+And in the case where the final page has a link to your target, this new link will soon appear in your backlink profile.

 Much like canonicals, these are often nothing to worry about.
 Reasons include: